You are listening to the Sean Hannity Radio Show podcast.

 Where are the police, by the way, in all of these things?

-I I think the democracy I mean, unfortunately, this is political, right?
+I think the demo, I mean, unfortunately, this is political, right?

-I mean, that's that's their political job, and they're they're putting politics above the safety of the people.
+I mean, that's their political job, and they're putting politics above the safety of the people.

-And I and I'll tell you, to have to have people stand by and watch women be disparaged and beaten down like that.
+And I'll tell you, to have people stand by and watch women be disparaged and beaten down like that, you would think that from the woman's candidate, Hillary Clinton, you would have had massive outcry from her and other liberals across the country.

 What does this tell us about what we can expect this summer at the convention?

-Oh, I think it's gonna be crazy, Sean.
+Oh, I think it's going to be crazy, Sean.

-In fact, I'm gonna I'm probably not gonna go.
+In fact, I'm probably not going to go.

-I'm gonna watch you to see what's going on there.
+I'm going to watch you to see what's going on there.

-So really, so you're gonna put it all on my my shoulders.
+So, really, so you've got to put it all on my shoulders.

 I really appreciate that.

-Although he's got fifteen black belts, multiple degrees.
+Although he's got 15 black belts, multiple degrees.

 I only have one little brown belt that he taught me.